doubleaaron/RoboND-DeepLearning-Project/aa_writeup.md

 The Udacity Robotics Software Engineer Nanodegree :: Deep Learning Project is a Follow Me Quadcopter Drone Project.
 It utilizes a Fully Connected Convolutional Neural Network (FCN) in Tensorflow and Keras to build a model that identifies, targets and tracks a person from a Simulation Drone Camera feed built in Unity3D.
 The simulated Drone must acquire and follow a target person while ignoring other people that are randomly spawned around the target person.

-A video of what the final Target tracking looks like with the model is below.
+Below is a video of how the final target tracking runs in the QuadSim simulator.
 It has an average IoU of 42%.

 [![Follow Me!](./images/youtube_screen.jpg)](https://www.youtube.com/watch?v=LM8i6oglozw)

 ### Architecture ###

-The model has to be able to segment out objects within a live video stream which means that every pixels in the still frame image needs to have a label.
+The model has to be able to segment out objects within a live video stream which means that every pixel in the still frame image needs to have a label.
 Semantic Segmentation is a technique used with a Fully Convolutional Network to achieve this result.
 At the end of the process every pixel will be colored in one of the segmentation colors.

 [image_5]: ./images/FCN.png